wenkechen/EnvSetup/README.md

 ```

 The IP address and the domain names should be separated by at least one space or tab.

+The hosts file changes take effect immediately except in cases that the DNS entries are cached by applications.

 ### On macOS